IBM/z_ansible_collections_samples/zos_subsystems/db2/db2_schema_provisioning/README.md

 2. valid_port_number - Port number of Db2 DevOps Experience Server.
 3. valid_username - Username used to access the DOE REST API.
 4. valid_password - Password used to access the DOE REST API.
+5. valid_app_name - The name for the application that the instance is provisioned from.
+Db2 DevOps Experience validates this name to ensure that it exists.
+6. valid_team_name - The  name for the team which the instance is provisioned under.
+Db2 DevOps Experience validates this name to ensure that it exists.
+7. valid_inst_name - The name for the newly provisioned instance.
+The name cannot contain the symbols for less-than (&lt;) , greater-than (&gt;) , or ampersand (&amp;).
+Db2 DevOps Experience validates this name to ensure that it is unique across all of the existing instances.

 ### Run the playbook